-A qualified charitable distribution made in January 2011 may count towards your 2010 minimum required distribution.
-Be sure to enter this amount on line 51.
-See Qualified charitable distributions in chapter 1 of Pub.
+A qualified charitable distribution will count towards your required minimum distribution.
+See Pub.

 590 for more information.

 Roth IRA.
 There are no minimum required distributions during the lifetime of the owner of a Roth IRA.
 Following the death of the Roth IRA owner, required distribution rules apply to the beneficiary.
 See Pub.
 590 for details.

 Qualified retirement plans (other than IRAs) and eligible section 457 deferred compensation plans.
 In general, you must begin receiving distributions from your plan no later than April 1 following the later of (a) the year in which you reach age 701⁄2 or (b) the year in which you retire.